multiversx/mx-sdk-nestjs/packages/cache/README.md

 - **Returns:** A `Promise` that resolves to the updated or newly created value.

 ## Redis Cache
-Redis cache, available through `RedisCacheService`, is a caching system build ontop of Reids.
+Redis cache, available through `RedisCacheService`, is a caching system build ontop of Redis.
 It is used to share cache related information among multiple microservices.

 Let's build the same config loader class but with data shared across multiple clusters using Redis.
 The implementation is almost identical since both `InMemoryCache` and `RedisCache` have similar class structure.